Guilliam18/sort_algorithms/README.md

-This was a school project in my Data Structures and Algorithms class in which we re created a lot of the common sorting algortihms like merge sort and insertion sort.
+This was a school project in my Data Structures and Algorithms class in which we re created a lot of the common sorting algortihms like merge sort, insertion sort, & quick sort.